Child Enrichment Center

-Late Pick-up: All children who are not picked up 10 minutes after dismissal time (12:10 for morning only classes or 2:40 for all other classes) will be brought to the CEC Office and parents must come in to pickup their child.
+Late Pick-up: All children who are not picked up by dismissal time will be brought to the CEC office and parents must come in to pickup their child.
 Late fees will be charged as detailed under “Enrollment Procedures and Fees.”

 Each child should have a complete change of clothes (including shirt, pants or shorts, underwear and socks) sent daily in their backpack as accidents of all kinds can happen which necessitate a change of clothes.
 Please have your child dress for school in comfortable play clothes that are appropriate for painting, playing on the floor, and suitable for the weather and playground time.
 We will go outside every day unless it is raining.

-We communicate with parents primarily through email, CEC website (www.kinglandcec.org), and notes sent home in your child’s backpack.
+We communicate with parents primarily through email, our CEC website (www.kinglandcec.org), and notes sent home in your child’s backpack.
 Please check your child’s backpack each day.
 Your child’s teacher will generate a class calendar each month with activities and snack helpers listed.
 The class calendar along with the newsletter can be found on our website.
 It is helpful to print out the calendar and post this in a prominent place in your home to keep abreast of the class activities.
-Outside the CEC office there is a bulletin board with upcoming events, news, and pictures.
+Inside the CEC office there is a posting with upcoming events and schedules.
 Occasionally, notes will be posted on a sign at the carpool drive or at entrance doors.
 If you ever have any questions or concerns regarding the policies and procedures of the Child Enrichment Center, please feel free to speak to the director or one of the office staff.
 We will be glad to assist you.
 If we do have any policy changes during the course of the year, we will notify you as soon as possible through the methods listed above.